 Many of you have followed our journey since 2012 when Sew Loved began in a community center with just a few volunteers who met with the marginalized and underserved women in that inner-city neighborhood.
 We shared our love of sewing and quilting with them and discovered that as their self-esteem and accomplishments grew, positive and dramatic changes took place in their lives.

-Working with these young ladies soon convinced us they needed to receive job training to increase their chances for self-sufficiency after graduation.
+Working with these young people soon convinced us they needed to receive job training to increase their chances for self-sufficiency after graduation.
 After all, how can we expect them to change the trajectory of their lives if we, as members of their community, don’t offer them a way out of their hopelessness?

 Around this same time Sew Loved was asked by local partners and industry leaders to launch an industrial sewing training program.
 Manufacturers in Elkhart and Saint Joseph counties regularly turn away work because they can’t find skilled workers to fill their 1,000 – 2,000 open industrial sewing positions.
 We realized an industrial sewing training program was what we needed to pursue, but our facility was both too small and unsuitable for this type of program.